SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

 Alt text of some kind is required under [US Government GSA Section 508](https://www.section508.gov/section508_faqs) regulations.
 Non-compliance with Section 508 can cost a company federal sales.
 Many companies start out ignoring this future possibility and, like everything, it is more expensive to fix later.

-If you are editing and you come across an image without Alt text, add it.
+If you are editing and you come across an image without `alt text`, add it.

 </details>